AchrafYndz/StrongToGymRun/README.md

 ## FAQ

 Help, it says it could not find a translation entry for [ExerciseName].
+What now?

 - Simply open the file `exerciseNameConversion.py` and add your exercise to the dictionary in following convention:
   ![](images/dictionaryScreenshot.png)

+Help, my exercise does not exist in GymRun.
+What do I do?

+- Unfortunately, this is out of of my control.
+While you can add exercises into the GymRun app, the parser still won't recognize them.
+This is a mistake on GymRun's part.
+Your best bet would be to choose the closest exercise to it.